sspirou/dead-styles-shear/README.md

 # dead-styles-shear
-Py scripts for identifying and trimming dead style rules from a website directory
+Py scripts for identifying and trimming dead style rules from a website directory.
+Written in python 2.7

 ----------
 ### Identify Dead Style Rules